ShockThunder/RandomStructuralDiary/README.md

         Question2
         Question3
 ```
-And fill this filename in plugin settings
+And fill this filename in plugin settings.
 It's important to keep section headers as #headers.

 Also you can setup number of questions from each section.